-The Compensation Committee reviews the Stock Ownership Guidelines on an annual basis.
-As of December 27, 2020, all current NEOs were in compliance with the equity holding requirement of the guidelines, although not every NEO has reached the ownership level due to their limited time in position.
+The Compensation Committee reviews the stock ownership guidelines on an annual basis.
+As of December 31, 2021, all current NEOs were in compliance with the equity holding requirement of the guideline and are on track to meet the ownership requirements, although not every NEO has reached the ownership requirements due to a lack of sufficient time served with the Company.